dqna64/reactjs-project-tutorial/tutorial.md

         placeId: number, // A unique identifier for the place
         name: string, // Name of restaurant
         tags: string[], // A few keywords describing the type of restaurant
-        address: string, // Should be a real address indexed by Google Maps website?: string, // Should be real website of the establishment notes?: string, // User's personal notes on the restaurant
+        location: string, // Be as specific or unspecific as you want website?: string, // Should be real website of the establishment notes?: string, // User's personal notes on the restaurant
         visits: string[], // Array of UNIX timestamps